yumimobi/Developer-doc/Yumi Platform Annotation/AppLovin .md

      From [AppLovin](https://www.applovin.com/login), choose your Manage Apps, select the "bundle id ".
   7. Account Currency

-     On the [AppLovin](https://www.applovin.com/login)  platform, when the above account information is registered, the selected settlement currency is used for exchange rate conversion.
+     On the [AppLovin platform ](https://www.applovin.com/login)  , when the above account information is registered, the selected settlement currency is used for exchange rate conversion.